 Losey’s career has spanned over a decade — she came up during the golden era of Tumblr and has survived and thrived through many platforms (remember Vine?).
 She was nominated for Breakout YouTuber of the year at the 2017 Shorty Awards, and currently has 841,000 subscribers on YouTube, 680,000 followers on Instagram, and 121,000 on TikTok.
 Right now, Losey doesn’t follow any specific strategy besides having a constant presence online.
 “It comes down to consistency, authenticity, and networking,” she says.

-Influencers that “make it” seem to do so based on more than just hashtags and strategies and eye catching curations of content — they make it based on whether or not you, the audience, believes them.
+Influencers that “make it” seem to do so based on more than just hashtags and strategies and eye-catching curations of content — they make it based on whether or not you, the audience, believes them.
 Likes them.
 Trusts them.
-And while all of the technical skills to become an influencer can essentially be taught, and utilizing hashtags and SEO practices and becoming familiar with a platform’s algorithm can put you in front of thousands — if not hundreds of thousands — of eyes, is it enough to make them stay?
+And while all of the technical skills to become an influencer can essentially be taught, and utilising hashtags and SEO practices and becoming familiar with a platform’s algorithm can put you in front of thousands — if not hundreds of thousands — of eyes, is it enough to make them stay?

 No matter how many influencer classes you take, success might just boil down to whether or not people, well, like you.
-And while being likable isn’t necessarily a skill one can be taught, you can learn how to enrapture a community enough to stick by your side.
+And while being likeable isn’t necessarily a skill one can be taught, you can learn how to enrapture a community enough to stick by your side.
 Aaron Dinin, PhD, currently teaches a class at Duke University called Building Global Audiences, aka the TikTok influencer course, where students study how to grow a social media following through an academic lens.
 This past semester, 34 students were enrolled in the class.
 Dr. Dinin also teaches a social media production course in the fall with around 18-20 students, as well as a basic intro to personal branding on social media course that usually has 40-50 students in it each semester.
-He tells Refinery29 that to understand being a content creator, we must also recognize that being a creator isn't exactly new.
+He tells Refinery29 that to understand being a content creator, we must also recognise that being a creator isn't exactly new.

-Dr. Dinin compares today’s influencers to the poets, writers, and playwrights from way back when — the ones who were able to build a following IRL instead of online.“If you hopped in a time machine and you traveled back to, let's say 1865, and you met Walt Whitman, what you would discover is that Walt Whitman wasn't necessarily trying to be a great literary figure,” Dr. Dinin explains.
+Dr. Dinin compares today’s influencers to the poets, writers, and playwrights from way back when — the ones who were able to build a following IRL instead of online.“If you hopped in a time machine and you travelled back to, let's say 1865, and you met Walt Whitman, what you would discover is that Walt Whitman wasn't necessarily trying to be a great literary figure,” Dr. Dinin explains.
 “It turns out that poetry was like the YouTube of its day, and he was a YouTuber.
 And [Ralph Waldo] Emerson and [Henry David] Thoreau… they were the creators of their day.”

 It sounds far-fetched, but he makes a point.
 The only new things are the platforms, and those platforms constantly change.
 The skills that transcend time are, truly, being able to build — and keep — an audience.

 To become a successful creator in any time period, Dr. Dinin says it’s important to develop a critical eye for what works in building an audience now and why.
-As one can analyze a piece of literature or a poem, one can also analyze a 60-second TikTok, which is what the students enrolled in his class do.
+As one can analyse a piece of literature or a poem, one can also analyse a 60-second TikTok, which is what the students enrolled in his class do.
 “One of my assignments that I’m always doing are these creative case studies,” he says.
 “I have my students go and identify a creator that they really like or that they might aspire to be and break down the creator’s strategy, what's working and why, and what isn't working and why.
 I want them to help develop that keen, critical eye.”

-Another assignment is something Dr. Dinin calls “best, worst,” where students choose a piece of content from a specific creator that's really successful and another piece of content that isn’t doing very well.
+Another assignment is something Dr. Dinin calls “best, worst,” where students choose a piece of content from a specific creator that's really successful and another that isn’t doing very well.
 “Why is this one doing so much better than the other?”
 Dr. Dinin asks his students.
 “As you start to identify why one is doing better than the other, you start to understand the fundamental principles of what works for building an audience.”

-The main platform the students are analyzing content on is TikTok, where most new, young influencers have gained their followings and subsequent careers.
+The main platform the students are analysing content on is TikTok, where most new, young influencers have gained their followings and subsequent careers.
 Golloria George, 22, is one of them.
 While she’s never taken an influencer class, she credits her former mentor and current manager with teaching her the ins and outs of the profession.
 “She was very full-force on teaching me how to advocate for myself and what I should be doing in terms of SEO, how many times I should be posting, what I could be posting,” George tells Refinery29.
 “It was very helpful to have someone to talk to, especially when I had anxiety or I felt overwhelmed or burnt out from all the work that I was doing.”

-Posting schedules, SEO tips, hashtags, and the technical side of strategizing content are important skills to have, sure — but they’re not everything.
+Posting schedules, SEO tips, hashtags, and the technical side of strategising content are important skills to have, sure — but they’re not everything.
 “The fundamentals of [influencing] and the structure of it can be taught,” Losey says.
 “But ultimately, the essence of what people want to engage in and the person that they're investing their energy into following and supporting, you can't teach it.”

 Even if you’ve mastered both the technical and relatable aspects of being an influencer, getting yourself in front of an audience isn’t necessarily enough to keep one.
 You need to give them a reason to be loyal to you, to serve some kind of purpose in their lives, whether it’s to entertain, educate, or inspire.
 For George, she sees her content as filling a void for the audience of young people who look like her.
 “I noticed that there were a lot of young girls — specifically who looked like me, who had a darker complexion — that didn't know how to do their makeup, literally like younger me, that didn't have anyone that was in the beauty space,” she says.
 “I started seeing that growth maybe four to five months after I started posting consistently.
 I reached 100,000 followers in a very small amount of time, and it was big because there was no one else in the space who looked like me who was also on TikTok, doing what I was doing.”